Ruidozo/fam-backoffice/services/admin_ui/THEMING.md

-# 🎨 Theming the FAM Admin UI
+# Admin UI Theming Guide

-This UI was set up for easy theming.
-Here’s how to change the look fast.
+This document explains the theming system used in the Admin UI.

 ## 1) Colors (CSS variables)
 Edit `src/index.css` at the top: